-The two SteinerBooks dictionaries are not exclusively lexicons of Anthroposophical/Waldorf terms; they include entries from Theosophy and other "supernatural sciences" in addition to Anthroposophical terms.
+The two SteinerBooks dictionaries are not exclusively lexicons of Anthroposophical/Waldorf terms; they include expressions found in Theosophy and other "supernatural sciences" in addition to Anthroposophical terms.
 Thus, they aim to outline the broad realms of spiritualism, mysticism, the paranormal, and the occult, which may be looked on as the context of Anthroposophy.
 That aim, then, is one of my aims in The Semi-Steiner Dictionary.

 Although many of the definitions in the SteinerBooks dictionaries take us well outside the limits of Anthroposophy, all the entries are presumably of at least provisional interest to Anthroposophists, given that the books were issued by Rudolf Steiner Publications.
 If nothing else, terms from systems other than Anthroposophy help Anthroposophists — and us — to locate Anthroposophy within the range of spiritualistic, mystical, and occult systems.

 The SteinerBooks dictionaries include far more about mediums, seances, and controls (spiritualism) than is to be found in Anthroposophy, and some of the topics mentioned in the dictionaries are wholly absent from Steiner's teachings — flying saucers, for instance.
 And be forewarned: The SteinerBooks dictionaries contain numerous errors.
 I have corrected some of these, but and I have let others go uncorrected so that you can get the flavor of the books (there is sound evidence for the existence of flying saucers, the SteinerBooks books say, and photographic evidence of fairies...).
 To the extent that SteinerBooks books reflect the thinking of Rudolf Steiner's followers, such errors hold their own fascination.

 Here is the format used in The Semi-Steiner Dictionary: